knhr0727/TBmodel_CrI3/README.md

 How to use:
-1. Create the npz files (numpy savez) of the Hamiltonian parameters of monolayers (spin up and down, VLR and VRL types)
+1. Create the npz files (numpy savez) of the Hamiltonian parameters of monolayers (spin up and down, VLR and VRL types).
- For each `TBband.*.py` file, bands of single spin sepecies without spin-orbit coupling corresponds to each file will be shown.
+ For each `TBband.*.py` file, the bands of single spin sepecies without spin-orbit coupling corresponds to each file will be shown.
 Just close the figure to proceed.

 ```